willwillems/wtchr/README.md

 ## 📝 TODO
 - [ ] Sort shows by last aired episode not currently selected
 - [ ] Improve the styling of the "refresh" and "login" button
-- [ ] Stop fetching data that will never change (background image, certain showinfo, etc.)
 - [ ] Design tutorial for first time using the application
 - [ ] Give user more feedback with error messages, console is currently needed if anything goes wrong
 - [ ] Write more tests
-- [ ] First torrent when scraping is not being process
+- [ ] First torrent when scraping is not being processed
+- [ ] Redirect user from MainView to loginView when there are no login details present

 ## ⚙️ Build Setup